DIS

 It’s hard to disagree with this forensic analysis of “DUCKWORTH.,” especially when it comes from a revered beatmaker who has worked with everyone from Kanye West to 2 Chainz to Mac Miller to Nipsey Hussle up close in a studio.
 However, the most mind-bending moment of DAMN., an album that rubber-stamped Kendrick’s status as a mainstream star, would also be nothing without 9th Wonder’s non-linear, three-act beat.
 It carries a glory and sadness that aligns perfectly with sardonic lyrics (“Life is one funny ma’fucker / a true comedian”) from Kendrick, which analyze how even when Black Americans are flying high, they’re still only ever a few steps away from falling through a trap door.

-9th Wonder.Photo courtesy of 9th Wonder.
+9th Wonder wearing a black hoodie, sitting down staring at the camera.9th Wonder.Photo courtesy of 9th Wonder.

 Now a middle-aged academic teaching a class on hip-hop history at his old university, 9th regularly explains to his students why “DUCKWORTH.” deserves to be picked apart forensically, just like a James Baldwin or Ralph Ellison novel might be.
 By winning a Putlizer prize, he believes Kendrick Lamar’s DAMN. helped cement hip-hop intellectually within Western academic circles.
 “That win was a foundational moment,” he said.
 “You don’t see that same condescending attitude toward rap in academia as much anymore.
 If you come into my class with a negative view of hip hop, you won’t leave it with one, as I will show you how rap is now an integral part of American history.
 You know, there’s maybe some people who don’t like the present form of rap after 50 years, but you can’t expect something to stay the same once money has got to it.”